 - Evidence of registration on to a suitable PhD course

 APPLICATIONS for IJURR Foundation Writing up Grants 2024 are NOW OPEN.
 The closing date is 31st January 2024.
 Late applications will not be considered under any circumstances and no correspondence will be entered into.
-Applications cannot be individually acknowledged due to the volume received but successful applicants will be informed by the end of April 2023.
+Applications cannot be individually acknowledged due to the volume received but successful applicants will be informed by the end of April 2024.

 For details of past awardees see here.

 If you have any queries, please contact: IJURR Foundation Writing-Up Grant Enquiry